※ Donations & crowdfunding gifts ※

 What are you building?

-I’ve been building Labyrinth House for the past four years with a special group of friends in Onomichi, a small port city in Hiroshima Prefecture.
+We have been building Labyrinth House for the past four years in Onomichi, a small port city in Hiroshima Prefecture.
 Labyrinth House is a complex of several early-20th century houses on the beautiful hillside at the center of town, which we received for free and have been designing and completely rebuilding almost entirely with our own skills and money (see before and after photos at the page linked to above).

 This month we will gather for our 30th week of construction, and expect to finish the second house in early 2025.
 Labyrinth House is envisioned as a community commons centered on a general store, event/rest space, occasional cafe, library, and mid-/long-term residence.
 We want to create a place that can support the current community and brings new people and energy onto the hillside in the future.
 Here’s the plan for the house that we’re building now: